AkinyiFO/AkinyiFO/README.md

 ### Hey visitor 👋
-I am Fridah Akinyi Odhiambo, an Android Developer.
-Somehow in this road called life, I found my way to Android Development, or Android Development made its way to me.
-Whichever the case, I am here now and it has felt right from the very start.
+I am Fridah Akinyi Odhiambo, an Android and Java Developer.
+Somehow in this road called life, I found my way to it or it made its way to me.
+Whichever the case, I am here now.

 ✨ :balloon: ✨
 - 🔭 I’m currently working on developing Android Apps in Kotlin.